wwwouaiebe/EncryptDecrypt/README.md

 ## Decrypting a file

-Select a file with the decrypt button, gives a password and save the decrypted file...
+Select a file with the decrypt button, gives the password used for encrypting and save the decrypted file...

 ## What if I forgott the password